Skip to content

 Zone Requirement Rationale

-Zone 1 (Personal) Monthly inventory review with basic metadata (owner, environment, dates); document exceptions for personal agents Reduces risk from personal use while keeping friction low
+Zone 1 (Personal) Monthly inventory review with minimum metadata: owner, business justification, environment, lifecycle state, and last review date; document exceptions for personal agents Reduces risk from personal use while keeping friction low

-Zone 2 (Team) Weekly inventory with extended metadata (purpose, data sources, approvals); require identified owner and approval trail Shared agents increase blast radius; controls must be consistently applied
+Zone 2 (Team) Weekly inventory reconciliation with named owner and backup owner, approval record, data classification, connected knowledge sources, and connector/action inventory Shared agents increase blast radius; controls must be consistently applied

-Zone 3 (Enterprise) Daily inventory reviews with comprehensive metadata (risk, validation, regulatory mapping); enforce via policy Enterprise agents handle sensitive content and are highest audit risk
+Zone 3 (Enterprise) Daily or automated reconciliation with full metadata set, regulatory scope, DLP mapping, effective sensitivity label, validation status, and orphan/dormancy review; enforce via policy and exception workflow Enterprise agents handle sensitive content and are highest audit risk

 Roles & Responsibilities